synw/centcli/README.md

 ### Initialization

-Server to use (must be set in config.
-Note: start the program with the flag `-s=server_name` will do the same):
+Server to use (must be set in config): start the program with the flag `-s=server_name` will initialize a connection

 **`USE`**: `use server_name`

 Server actually in use:

 **`USING`**: `using`

+To set the client's Centrifugo username use the flag `-u=clientusername`.

 ### Statistics